webeet-io/_onboarding/src/content/docs/onboarding/swe/day-by-day/day-two.md

 ---

 ### Green: Make the Test Pass

-Let's implement the `findById` logic to satisfy our test.
+Let's implement the `createPost` logic to satisfy our test.

 - [ ] **Define the Database Transaction Layer**
       This layer provides clean, reusable functions for interacting with the database.
 We'll add functions for all our `posts` table operations.